Tax Rates for 2023

 California State Disability Tax

-Even though the IRS does not require all employees to complete the revised form and even if your tax situation has not changed, we recommend you perform a "paycheck checkup" to see if you need to make adjustments to your current withholding.
-To conduct the checkup, you use the IRS's Tax Withholding Estimator.
+Current employees who completed a Form W-4 prior to the changes in 2020 are not required to complete the revised form.
+However, the IRS does recommend you perform a "paycheck checkup" to see if you need to make adjustments to your current withholding.
+To conduct the checkup, you can use the IRS's Tax Withholding Estimator.
 To effectively use the estimator, it is helpful to have a copy of your most recent pay stub and tax return.
-Please note: if you do not submit a new form, withholding will continue to be based on your previously submitted form.
+Please note: if you do not submit a new form, withholding will continue based on your previously submitted form.

 The IRS takes your privacy seriously and suggests that if you are worried about reporting income from multiple jobs in Step 2 or other income in Step 4(a), you can check the box in Step 2(c) or, enter an additional withholding amount in Step 4(c).
 To determine the additional withholding amount, you can use the withholding estimator.